 health conditions, such as ulcers or hemorrhoids, more commonly can cause a positive

 test result.
 Healthcare providers will do more tests find the cause.

 Eating certain foods can affect the test results, even though the fecal occult blood

 test only detects human blood.
 Your healthcare provider may ask you to avoid certain

 foods a few days before the test to lower the chances of getting a false-positive

 How do I get ready for this test?

-Do not take nonsteroidal anti-inflammatory medicines, such as ibuprofen or naproxen,
+Don't take NSAIDs (nonsteroidal anti-inflammatory drugs) such as ibuprofen or naproxen,

 or aspirin for 7 days before the test.
 Acetaminophen is safe to use.
 If you take aspirin